conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

             "KTX_FEATURE_KTX1", "KTX_FEATURE_KTX2", "KTX_FEATURE_WRITE"
         ]

-        # Set the root cpp_info target name as KTX::ktx
+        # Set the root cpp_info target name as KTX::ktx for the root and the component
-        # it will inherit all the libbrary properties (libs, defines, etc.)
-        # from the defined component.
-In Conan 2.0 the component should be removed
+        # In Conan 2.0 the component should be removed
         # and those properties should be added to the root cpp_info instead
         self.cpp_info.set_property("cmake_target_name", "KTX::ktx")
+        self.cpp_info.components["libktx"].set_property("cmake_target_name", "KTX::ktx")
         ...
 ```